visual-layer/fastdup/RUN.md

         max_offset (int): Optional max offset to start iterating on the full file list.
 Default is -1.

  	faiss_mode (str): When nn_provider='faiss' selects the faiss mode.
 Supported options are HNSW32 and any other faiss string.

    	faiss_param (str): When nn_provider='faiss' assigns optional faiss parameters.
 For example efSearch=175.
 Multiple params are supported - for example 'efSearch=175,nprobes=200'

+	bounding_box (str): Optional bounding box for cropping images before the fastdup tool is applied.
+For example bounding_box='rows=100,cols=100,width=250,height=310'.
+Rows and cols gives the top left corner coordinates, and width and height the bounding box dimensions.
+(Row is the y axis and col is the x axis.
+The box is cropped in the range [rows:rows+height, cols:cols+width].